Sindex42/CV/README.md

 #### Communication & Adaptability

 During my time as a climbing instructor, I used my knowledge and enthusiasm for climbing to advise and encourage clients of varying ages and abilities.
 I delivered clear and accurate instructions and adapted them to each individual group.
 This required a good understanding of the customers' needs, while making sure that my information was comprehensive, and keeping the health and safety issues involved in mind.

+#### Attention to Detail

+During my group project where we built a Facebook clone, we set up continuous integration with Travis CI but couldn't get our linter checks to pass.
+Initially, we came up with a workaround but we weren't satisfied with just disabling some of the linter rules.
+After some research, I discovered that some of offending comments were being automatically generated as part of the database migration.
+We then added the offending schema file to the list of ignored files and this allowed us to continue on with peace of mind knowing we'd tackled the problem correctly.